viliakov2/as2020111701/Readme.md

     - Documenting the solution (120 minutes).
     - **Total**: 690 minutes
   - Notes:
-    - The most of the time I spent on trying to install Magento in multi-node mode and integrate it with related services and build an installation script to use within Autoscaling Group.
+    - Most of the time I spent trying to install Magento in multi-node mode and integrate it with related services and build an installation script to use within Autoscaling Group.

 2. **Task2**:
   - Timing: